Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Background

 The hybrid ARIMA-GARCH model is used to predict the wireless channel by modeling the mean and variance dependency among the samples.
 First, ARIMA model is used to model the dependency of the variation in the conditional mean of the time series data, assuming that the variance is constant.
 Then GARCH model captures the variation in the conditional variance of the data sequence over time.
 The residuals of ARIMA-GARCH filtering then form an i.i.d. sequence, which represents the remaining randomness from the channel prediction, and is used in the analysis of the channel tail statistics by using EVT.

 ARIMA$(p,d,q)$ is commonly used to model the conditional mean of a sequence, where $p$ and $q$ stand for the number of autoregressive (AR) and moving average (MA) terms, respectively, and $d$ is the degree of differencing \cite{garch_04}.
 If the time series data is not stationary, ARIMA parameters estimation starts by transforming the non-stationary process to a stationary one.
 If the non-stationarity is caused by the non-constant variance, power transformation is applied by taking the square root, cube root, or logarithm of the time series.
-This method is simple but often effective to stabilize the variance across time.
 If non-stationarity is due to the non-constant mean, differencing is applied by creating a new series whose value at time $t$ is the difference between the samples at time $t$ and time $t+d$, i.e., $x(t)-x(t + d)$ \cite{arima_03}.
-Although there is no limitation on the number of times we apply differencing, it is not recommended to apply it more than twice \cite{arima_01}.
-If the non-stationarity is caused by both non-constant mean and variance then, the power transformation should be applied prior to differencing.
 The output of power transformation/differencing is a stationary process denoted by ARIMA($p,0,q$) and given by

 where $r_{t}$ is the process mean at time $t$ conditioned on the past realizations, $c$ is a constant, $\theta_{i}$ is the $i^{th}$ AR coefficient for $i \in \{1,..., p \}$, $\beta_{j}$ is the $j^{th}$ MA coefficient for $j \in \{1,..., q \}$, and $\epsilon_{t}$ is the residual at time $t$.
 MA and AR coefficients of ARIMA($p,0,q$) can be determined by analyzing the estimated autocorrelation function (ACF) and partial ACF (PACF), respectively \cite{arima_01}- \cite{garch_06}.